Finesim97/MetaErgInstallHelper/README.md

 ## Usage (Last tested with 1.0.2, August 2019)

 The availability of Conda is assumed.
-If it is not installed on your system, please follow the installation [described here](https://docs.conda.io/projects/conda/en/latest/user-guide/install/linux.html)
+If it is not installed on your system, please follow the installation [described here](https://docs.conda.io/projects/conda/en/latest/user-guide/install/linux.html).
+After installing you need to open a new shell to have it available.

 You first need to download the scripts.
 The easiest way to do that is just to clone the repository: